dynamsoft-docs/license-server-docs/common/mechanism.md

 ### Report analysis

 LTS receives usage reports from client devices, count the usage against certain license items, and then does the math to make overall usage reports.
 These reports are done per each Handshake Code and per License Item.
 Read more on [statistics page]({{site.common}}statistics.html).

+## Special Notice for IE 9

+For IE 9, in order to use the license, you must make sure of two things

+* The option `Access data sources across domains` must be set to `Enabled` in "Security Settings"
+* The [License Server URL](#configure-lts) and your own web site URL must both be included in "Trusted Sites"